danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 ERROR: The Internet connection appears to be offline.
 ```

-This happens because the database data can still be loaded, while the API cannot
+This happens because the database data can still be loaded, while the api cannot
 be called since the Internet connection is dead.

 We now have an app with offline support, that only refreshes its data whenever a
-call to the API provides the app with new data.
-All we had to do was to change a
+call to the api provides new data.
+All we had to do was to change two lines that
-single line in the view controller, to use another service implementation.
+determines which service implementation we use.

 ## Step 11 - Retry failing requests

 In the real world, a user most often has to authenticate her/himself in order to
-use some parts of an API.
+use some parts of an api.
 Authentication often returns a set of tokens, commonly
-an `auth token` and a `refresh token` (but how this works is up to the API).
+an `auth token` and a `refresh token` (but how this works is up to the api).

 If the `auth token` and `refresh token` pattern is used, the authentication flow
 could look something like this:

-* If no auth token is available and the request fails with a 401, the app should
+ * If no tokens are available and a request fails with an HTTP 401, the user may
-show a login screen, since the user has to login.
+ have to login (if the request is mandatory).
+If so, show a login screen/prompt.

-* If an auth token is available, the app can try to call the API with that token.
+ * If tokens are available, the app should request the api with the `auth` token.

-* If an auth token is available, but the requests fail with a 401, the token may
+ * If an `auth` token-based request fails with an HTTP 401, the `auth` token has
+ most probably expired.
+The app should then save any requests that fail with 401
-have expired.
-The app should use the refresh token to request new tokens.
+ and automatically use the `refresh` token to request new tokens from the api.

-* If the refresh succeeds, the app will have new tokens and should automatically
+ * If the refresh request succeeds, the app should parse the new tokens from the
-retry all previously failed requests.
+ response and retry any failed requests with these new tokens.
+It should use the
+ new tokens from now on.

-* If the refresh fails, the app should logout the user and show a login screen.
+ * If the refresh request fails, the app should delete all tokens and logout the
+ user.
+If the app requires a logged in user, the app should show a login screen.

 Alamofire 4 makes this kind of logic **super simple** to implement, since it has
 a `RequestRetrier` protocol that we can implement and inject into Alamofire.
 The
 retrier will be notified about all failing requests, and lets you determine if a
-request should be retried or not, and if so how it should be retried.
+request should be retried or not.

 We will demonstrate this by faking a failing auth.
 First, add an `auth` route to
 `ApiRoute`, and have it return `auth` as path.
-Our static API will always return
+Our static api will always return
 the same "auth token" when this route is called.

 Second, add this file to `Domain/Services`: